 Amanda joined the Rochester Area Foundation in September of 2016.
-A recent graduate from Winona State University with a Degree in Communications: Leadership and Advocacy, she is enthusiastic about becoming a part of the Rochester Area Foundation team.
+A graduate from Winona State University with a Degree in Communications: Leadership and Advocacy, she is enthusiastic about being a part of the Rochester Area Foundation team.
 With ten years of customer service experience, she is committed to contributing to positive experiences for all those who partner with RAF and who utilize this impressive community space.
 She brings with her a high level of passion for non-profit work and over a decade of volunteer experience.
-She recently completed an administrative internship for a regional arts-focused non-profit.

-"I feel privileged to be able to be a part of an organization that for over 70 years has demonstrated a robust commitment to support individuals and groups' efforts to enrich the community.
+"I feel privileged to be able to be a part of an organization that has demonstrated a robust commitment to support individuals and groups' efforts to enrich the community.
 I truly believe in the power of people coming together to make the world a better place, and Rochester Area Foundation serves as powerful catalyst for partnerships to create positive community impact.”